Deputies accused of abusing Black men are fired by Mississippi sheriff amid federal probe

 JACKSON, Miss.
-(AP) — Mississippi deputy sheriffs accused of beating and sexually assaulting two Black men before shooting one of them in the mouth, prompting a federal civil rights investigation, have been fired, authorities announced Tuesday.
+(AP) — Five Mississippi deputy sheriffs who responded to an incident where two Black men accused the deputies of beating and sexually assaulting them before shooting one of them in the mouth have been fired or resigned, authorities announced Tuesday.”

 The announcement comes months after Michael Corey Jenkins and his friend Eddie Terrell Parker said six deputies from the Rankin County Sheriff’s Department burst into a home without a warrant.
 The men said deputies beat them, assaulted them with a sex toy and shocked them repeatedly with Tasers in a roughly 90-minute period during the Jan.
 24 episode, Jenkins and Parker said.

 Jenkins said one of the deputies shoved a gun in his mouth and then fired the weapon, leaving him with serious injuries to his face, tongue and jaw.
+The Justice Department opened a civil rights investigation into the Rankin County Sheriff’s Department after the episode.

-Rankin County Sheriff Bryan Bailey announced Tuesday that deputies involved in the episode had been fired, but he would not provide the names of the deputies who had been terminated or say how many law enforcement officers were fired.
+Rankin County Sheriff Bryan Bailey announced Tuesday that deputies involved in the episode had been fired, and some had already resigned.
+He would not provide the names of the deputies who had been terminated or say how many law enforcement officers were fired.
 Bailey would not answer additional questions about the episode.

 “Due to recent developments, including findings during our internal investigation, those deputies that were still employed by this department have all been terminated,” Bailey said at a news conference.
-“We understand that the alleged actions of these deputies has eroded the public’s trust department.
+“We understand that the alleged actions of these deputies has eroded the public’s trust in the department.
 Rest assured that we will work diligently to restore that trust.”

 Bailey’s announcement also follows an Associated Press investigation that found several deputies who were involved with the episode were also linked to at least four violent encounters with Black men since 2019 that left two dead and another with lasting injuries.
 Deputies who had been accepted to the sheriff’s office’s Special Response Team — a tactical unit whose members receive advanced training — were involved in each of the four encounters.